Your browser is not supported or outdated so some features of the site might not be available.

 -3.04 dB

 With the audio cable connected to the left ear cup and the port cover in place on the right ear cup, the RØDE NTH-100 have an overall warm, round sound profile.
 They deliver a touch of extra boom to mixes while the rolled-off treble mellows vocals and lead instruments.
 While they lack low-bass for closed-back headphones, you may still find their amount of thump and rumble adequate for vocal-centric content.
 They don't sound as neutral as the AKG K371 or Audio-Technica ATH-M50x, though.
+That said, if you're using the NTH-Mic, you can also expect the frequency response to remain the same.

 Unfortunately, there's some mismatch present between the left and right driver, and it's audible with real-life content.
 We tested the frequency response when using the audio cable attached to the left ear cup versus the right.
 The port cover was also used in the opposite ear cup.
-These passes are done on human ears, and they show that there's no audible difference when switching the cable between the left and right ear cup.
+These passes are done on human ears, showing no audible difference when switching the cable between the left and right ear cup.
 However, this graph shows a discrepancy between drivers as the left driver reproduces more bass than the right.
 In addition, we tested the headphones using or removing the cover on the unused port on the left and right ear cup.
 We noticed slight changes in their audio reproduction, but the deviation isn't enough to adequately explain a mismatch in drivers occurring in the bass range.

 Some users have also expressed concerns regarding the quality control as there has been a report of audio quality differing between units.
 One user noticed that, when taking off the ear cup padding and putting it back into place, the headphones are prone to deviations in audio delivery.
-It may suggest a rupture in the seal between the pads' retention mechanism and the housing, even if you manage to correctly connect all the locking pins.
+It may suggest a rupture in the seal between the pads' retention mechanism and the housing, even if you correctly connect all the locking pins.
 If you experience this issue, please let us know in the discussions.

 6.6